Tendonitis, Arthritis, or Ankle Injuries May Be Reasons for Ankle Pain

 If you have any questions, please feel free to contact our office located in Canonsburg and McMurray, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Foot pain can be extremely painful and debilitating.
-If you have a foot pain, consult with one of our podiatrists from Canonsburg Podiatry Associates.
+Ankle pain can have many different causes and the pain may potentially be serious.
+If you have ankle pain, consult with one of our podiatrists from Canonsburg Podiatry Associates.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 Causes

-• Tarsal Tunnel Syndrome
+• Tarsal tunnel syndrome

 Diagnosis